-Impelled by bias-free research and best-of-class technology, we are well positioned to help companies expedite trials, reduce time-to-market and explore new opportunies.
-Our technology platform is remakably robust.
+Impelled by bias-free research and best-of-class technology, we are well positioned to help companies expedite trials, reduce time-to-market and explore new opportunities.
+Our technology platform is remarkably robust.
 Thus, although our rare-cell detection platform has primarily been focused on prostate cancer, we're now extending its application into breast, lung and bladder cancer.
-In fact there's no telling where the science may lead.
+In fact, there's no telling where the science may lead.
 So we look forward to discussing your present needs, hearing your vision for the future, and helping you get there.

 Resistance to AR Signaling Inhibitors

 Single cell, liquid biopsy assays targeting AR and variants testing for signatures of resistance.

 Sensitivity to PARP Inhibitors

 Single cell liquid biopsy analysis to identify HRD biomarkers to understand sensitivities to PARP inhibitor therapeutics.

 Sensitivity to Checkpoint Inhibitors

 Single cell, liquid biopsy assays including PD-L1 detection in CTCs to characterize resistance to checkpoint inhibitor cancer therapeutics.

 We utilize our proprietary single cell CTC platform for biomarker development specific to your assay needs.

 Epic Sciences is currently involved in over 60 active clinical trials that aim to evaluate CTCs in a number of different cancer indications.
 We also participate in research collaborations that allow us to better understand metastatic disease heterogeneity across multiple disease indications and therapeutic settings.
 Epic Sciences works closely with biotech and pharmaceutical companies around the world as well as academic partners who are interested in integrating CTCs into clinical trials as observational or predictive biomarkers.
 It’s all about developing diagnostic assays that can empower precision medicine.